 The B450M Pro4 is also one of the few "budget" B450 chipset boards to feature actual heatsinks on the VRMs.

-Processor: The 3.7GHz Ryzen 3 2200G from AMD is an awesome processor for what it is.
-The 2200G is what's referred to as an APU (Accelerated Processing Unit), it's effectively a GPU and CPU mixed into one chip.
+Processor: The 3.6GHz Ryzen 3 3200G from AMD is an awesome processor for what it is.
+The 3200G is what’s referred to as an APU (Accelerated Processing Unit), it’s effectively a GPU and CPU mixed into one chip.
 This is what will be handling ALL of your graphical and processing needs until you add a dedicated graphics card.

-In more demanding games, or AAA releases, the 2200G is more likely to hold around 30fps in 1080p, just for reference value.
-Something like PUBG will have a lot of trouble running on this build, just something else to note.
+In more demanding games, or AAA releases, the 3200G is more likely to hold around 30fps in 1080p, just for reference value.

 Graphics Card: The one major caveat with this build is that it has no graphics card.